Skip to main content

 Maria de Sousa (1939–2020)

-Photograph by Luísa Ferreira, in "Women in Science" - 1st edition
+Photograph by Luísa Ferreira, in“Women in Science”– 1st edition

-The title Maria de Sousa given to this Call for PhD Research Studentships is a tribute to the researcher, emeritus professor at the University of Porto and emeritus researcher at the i3S Institute, and also retired full professor at the Abel Salazar Institute of Biomedical Sciences, internationally renowned for her studies in the immunological area and especially in the thymus-dependent area, or T area.
-On the occasion of her death, FCT published a vote of condolence with Maria de Sousa's biography, available here.
+The title given by Maria de Sousa to this Call PhD Studentships is a tribute to the researcher, Professor Emeritus at the University of Porto and Emeritus Researcher at the i3S Institute, as well as retired professor at the Abel Salazar Institute of Biomedical Sciences, internationally renowned for her studies in the field of immunology, particularly in the thymus-dependent area, or T area.
+On the occasion of her death, the FCT published a vote of condolence with Maria de Sousa's biography, available here.

 Love letter in a viral pandemic